The Aztecs (Doctor Who): Conception and writing

 Writer John Lucarotti was commissioned to write The Aztecs by script editor David Whitaker on 25 February 1964, while another of his stories—the show's fourth serial, Marco Polo—was in production.
 Having lived in Mexico, Lucarotti was fascinated by the Aztec civilisation.
 He described them as "a highly civilised and cultured race", and was particularly fascinated by their obsession with human sacrifice.
-Lucarotti wrote the scripts aboard his boat in Majorca, delivering the completed scripts on 18 March 1964.
+Lucarotti wrote the scripts aboard his boat in Mallorca, delivering the completed scripts on 18 March 1964.
 John Crockett was assigned to direct the serial due to his knowledge of history, having previously worked on the fourth episode of Marco Polo.
 Designer Barry Newbery found the serial difficult for research, due to the limited information on the Aztecs at the time.
 Researching using books provided by the BBC, he designed the tomb door based on the "comic book" style of Aztec design.
 He had also watched a documentary about Aztec archaeology on ITV, and was concerned that a larger studio would be required for production.
 Costume designer Daphne Dare used artistic license with her costumes in the serial, since male Aztecs usually only wore brief loincloths and cloaks, while women were often topless.